ArminJo/ServoEasing/README.md

 ### Version 1.3.0
 - Added **ESP32** support by using *ESP32Servo.h* and *Ticker.h* instead of *Servo.h* timer interrupts.
-- Changed degree parameter and values from uint8_t to integer to support operating a servo from -90 to + 90 degree with 90 degree trim.
+- Changed degree parameter and values from uint8_t to integer to support operating a servo from -90 &deg; to + 90 &deg; with 90 &deg; trim.
 - `RobotArmControl` + `QuadrupedControl` examples refactored.
 - Changed "while" to "for" loops to avoid a gcc 7.3.0 atmel6.3.1 bug.
 - Extended `SpeedTest` example.
 Now also able to change the width of the refresh period.